No More Boring Language Arts Classes!

-In this course, Up From Slavery Online Book Club, we will read through the book Up From Slavery by Booker T Washington.
-As we are reading, we will go on rabbit trails of discovery into history, baking, slavery, and more.
-We will find ways to learn by experiencing parts of the book through hands-on activities.
+In this course, Up From Slavery Online Book Club, we will read through the book Up From Slavery by Booker T. Washington.

 This online literary guide has everything you need to study the book.
-This course includes vocabulary, grammar, free-write questions, rabbit trails, and a few project ideas.
-It is perfect for a month of high school level literature.
+This course includes:

 Take a sneak peek into the course by clicking the blue Preview button below.

 In our book clubs, we go on rabbit trails of discovery.
 We hop off the traditional roads of literature studies and meander down paths about science, culture, history, biographies, poetry, music and more.